cpeppsi/Pet-Adoption-Safe-Haven/README.md

 ### Link to the frontend
 ---
-Open the front end GitHub repository using the following link: https://github.com/cpeppsi/Safe-Haven-Front-End.git
+Open the frontend GitHub repository using the following link: https://github.com/cpeppsi/Safe-Haven-Front-End.git